Optimizing Laser Glass Cutting Processes with Diffractive Beam Shaping

 DIFFRACTIVE BEAM SHAPING SOLUTIONS

 Holo/Or offers several solutions to help our customers with their glass cutting needs:

-Other customers using UFP lasers techniques, can enjoy on of the following two available solutions:
+Other customers using USP lasers techniques, can enjoy on of the following two available solutions:

-Others, interested in a component level solution for glass cutting, can use the Diffractive Axicon for generating an Elongated Focus Bessel-beam function.
-The Diffractive Axicon increases the focal depth of the beam, enabling processing of transparent materials with a single flat, thin element unlike it’s refractive counterpart.
+Diffractive Axicon for generating an Elongated Focus Bessel-beam function is a component level solution for glass cutting.
+The Diffractive Axicon increases the focal depth of the beam, enabling processing of transparent materials with a single flat and thin element, unlike its refractive counterpart.
 These components can be used with both single and multi-mode lasers with flexible input beam diameter and generally require external focusing optics.

 This entry will focus on DeepCleave and Diffractive Axicon which are the most common solutions for UFP laser glass cutting